kmkinnaird/kmkinnaird.github.io/README.md

 # Katherine M. Kinnaird
-## Clare Boothe Luce Assistant Professor
-### Department of Computer Science and Program in Statistical & Data Sciences
+Hi there!
+I'm the Clare Boothe Luce Assistant Professor jointly appointed in the Department of Computer Science and Program in Statistical & Data Sciences at Smith College
-### Smith College